- Pets and Animals»

 My Experience With Parvo

-I went to Banfield Animal Hospital and had to pay almost $500 for treatment.
-I suggest making an appointment with your vet or SNAP.
-Also, once they start exhibiting the early symptoms of fatigue and no appetite, you need to start treatment so that your pet does not become weak and treatment does not become too expensive.
+I went to Banfield Animal Hospital and paid nearly $500 for treatment.
+I suggest making an appointment with your vet or SNAP, they are much cheaper.
+Once they start exhibiting the early symptoms of fatigue and no appetite, you need to start treatment so that your pet does not become weak and treatment does not become too expensive.

 Above All, STAY CALM!